Hotell/blogposts/2021/shipping-library-types-series/rollup-your-types/Notes.md

 ### [api-extractor](https://github.com/jeremyben/tsc-prog)

 - works good!
+- needs to follow TSDoc standard
+- lots of extra functionality (stripping non public API/ explicit need to define API as public)
 - needs manual config to turn off tons of warning when TSDoc is not being used

 ### [tsc-prog](https://github.com/jeremyben/tsc-prog)